skulane/ReproductionPaper/index.md

 | Dragonnet         | 0.14 $\pm$ .01  | 0.21 $\pm$ .01  | 0.12 $\pm$ .00 |
 | Dragonnet + t-reg | 0.14 $\pm$ .01  | 0.20 $\pm$ .01  | 0.11 $\pm$ .00 |

 The second table is shown below.
 This table shows results for the ACIC 2018 dataset.
+Here, the error is the MAE of the average treatment effect estimate.

 | Method | $\delta_{\text{all}}$ |
 |--------| ----------------------|